Disc and USB Compatibility

 one cable.
 The HDMI resolution can be fixed at 480i, 480p, 720p, 1080i, or

 1080p, or set to Auto, which selects the highest resolution accepted by your

-Note: This player does not offer any analog
+Note: This player does not offer

 Precision Cinema HD Upscaling: Through the HDMI output,